-Out there in the shrouded realms of the App Store, infinitesimal cards and combinations are merely waiting for a player to slot them together.
-Slay the Spire mobile is coming, but in the mean-time, why not cut your teeth on a few of these?
+Out there in the shrouded realms of the App Store, infinitesimal cards and combinations are merely waiting for you to slot them together.
+Sure, we have Slay the Spire on mobile now, but why not try cutting your teeth on a few of these?

-What are the best games like Slay the Spire on mobile?
+the best games like Slay the Spire on mobile:

 Saying that Dimensions borrows influence from Slay the Spire would be quite an understatement.
 The game parallels Spire’s card combination mechanics, roguelike design, and class mechanics, but also offers an interesting bespoke card pool that manages to keep the formula fresh.

 You play as an adventurer, dragged into a dream world, where you are faced with a host of monstrous foes you must defeat in order to escape.
 In a similar vein to Spire, the game also features a selection of character types, which, in roguelike fashion, allow you to further tailor each game you play.
 For more rogue-ish revelry, have a look at our list of the best mobile roguelikes.

 Before the slick design of Slay the Spire, there was the innovative Dream Quest; a game known equally for both incredibly ugly graphics and the depth of its gameplay.
 But by comparison with Spire, Dream Quest focuses far more on deck building: enemies each play with their own deck, and don’t advertise their intentions each round.
 You also start with fewer cards, which can often lead to you playing your entire hand rather than looking to the long game.

 Dream Quest is less about playing clever and more about creating synergy between your chosen abilities.
 As you advance in the game, you’ll learn what each enemy is capable of and which cards are capable of countering them.
 And just like Spire, it gives you a great deal of satisfaction when you finally do master it.